 TASC provides tools and resources on topics applicable to the Flex Program including CAH surveys.
-CAHs are required to be in compliance with Medicare Conditions of Participation (CoP) in order to receive Medicare/Medicaid payment.
-A CAH survey is used to determine whether a CAH is in compliance with the CoP set forth at 42 Code of Federal Regulations (CFR) Part 485 Subpart F. Certification of CAH compliance with the CoP is accomplished through observations, interviews and document/record reviews.
+CAHs are required to comply with Medicare Conditions of Participation (CoP) in order to receive Medicare/Medicaid payment.
+A CAH survey is used to determine whether a CAH complies with the CoP set forth at 42 Code of Federal Regulations (CFR) Part 485 Subpart F. Certification of CAH compliance with the CoP is accomplished through observations, interviews and document/record reviews.
 The survey focuses on a CAH's performance of organizational and patient-focused functions and processes while assessing compliance with federal health, safety and quality standards that will assure that the beneficiary receives safe, quality care and services.